The Departments of Public Health implement the Medical Officer of Health (MoH) legislation.

 Notification and Surveillance

-Under the Infectious Diseases legislation Medical Practitioners must notify the Medical Officer of Health of notifiable events (cases of notifiable infections, outbreaks, clusters) and must comply with requests for information and directions as above.
-The Medical Officer of Health in turn must notify the Health Protection Surveillance Centre.
+Under the Infectious Diseases Legislation medical practitioners must notify the Medical Officer of Health of notifiable events (cases of notifiable infections, outbreaks, clusters) and must comply with requests for information and directions as above.
+The Medical Officer of Health, in turn, must notify the Health Protection Surveillance Centre.

-Under the Section 38 of the Health Act 1947 and Section 35 of the Health Act 1953 the responsibilities are described.
+Under Section 38 of the Health Act 1947 and Section 35 of the Health Act 1953 the responsibilities are described.

-Mandate for human epidemiology in Ireland
+The mandate for human epidemiology in Ireland

 The Medical Officer of Health shall inform themselves “as respects all influences affecting or threatening to affect injuriously the public health in the county and as respects the causes, origin and distribution of diseases in the county”.
+(Health (Duties of Officers) Order, 1949 Section 2)

 Advisory role to other authorities